-Learners must recognize that information others produce has value, and respect the time and effort that went into producing it.
-They must also learn that they can be producers as well as users of information, and this that position is a privilege.
+Learners must recognize that information produced by others has value, and respect the time and effort that went into producing it.
+They must also learn that they can be producers as well as users of information and that this position is a privilege.